v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 1) Go to a Vendor and sort by all.

-2) Locate the problem weapon and see it.
+2) Locate the problem weapon and sell it.